mdn/content/files/en-us/web/css/layout_cookbook/card/index.md

 Each card in the group of cards should be the same height.
 The optional card footer should stick to the bottom of the card.

-The cards in the collection of cards should line up in two dimensions; both vertically and horizontally.
+The cards in the group should line up in two dimensions — both vertically and horizontally.

 ## Recipe